 The College can notify students and staff of a dangerous situation via email and text messaging using the RAVE alert system.

 Please take advantage of this communication tool.
-Instructions are located in Xpress under College Info with a link to Campus Safety.
+Instructions are available through the Associate Vice President for Operations Office.

 SECURITY PROCEDURES